hungptit/fastgrep/notes/fastgrep.md

 I frequently need to dive into our weblog files, which have more than 1 billions log messages per day, to find out issues with our asynchronous distributed task execution system.
 I need a command that can

-* Search for log message or lines that matched my constraints from a very large log file.
+* Search for log messages or lines that matched my constraints from big log files.

-* Filter messages using time constraints such as begin and end time.
+* Filter log messages using time constraints such as begin and end time.

 ---